 Companies face many obstacles when tightening a travel program.
-Travelers may have cemented habits like booking outside the TMC, using personal cards, and putting rewards programs above company policy.
+Travelers may have cemented habits like booking outside the Travel Mangement Company (TMC), using personal cards, and putting rewards programs above company policy.
 Influencing this behavior is tricky to navigate and travel managers are often left with few options outside of pushing for a mandated travel policy.
 Centralized Payment and Virtual Cards are an excellent way to create a “soft mandate” and reign-in these expensive actions.
 Here are a few things to keep in mind when you are deciding to implement new centralized payment:

 Is it easy to use?